 - Prepare your file: Rize’s breakthrough software automatically prepares your CAD file for 3D printing with one click – even imperfect files.

 - 3D print your part: Rize One heats and extrudes Rizium™ One, our engineering- and medical-grade thermoplastic filament, to form the part’s support.
 An industrial print head jets Release One ink wherever it’s needed between the part and its support structure, to weaken the bond between these two layers.
 Rize One continues to extrude Rizium One layer by layer until the part is complete.
-A special Ink is jetted between the layers of thermoplastic as needed to change material properties voxel by voxel.
 Marking Ink is also jetted wherever and whenever it’s called for in your file to produce detailed text and images in and on the part.

 - Release the support: Simply release the 3D printed part from its support structure cleanly, safely and in seconds with your bare hands; without any filing or sanding, your part is ready to use.